Kong/docs.konghq.com/app/deck/faqs.md

 - decK works out of the box with Kong Enterprise features like Workspaces and RBAC.

-#### Can I run multiple decK processes at the same time?
+### Can I run multiple decK processes at the same time?

 NO!
 Please do not do this.
 The two processes will step on each other and might corrupt Kong's configuration.
 You should ensure that there is only one instance of decK running at any point in time.

-#### When is decK v1.0 coming out?

-decK is already used in production by a large number of users and is deemed production ready. decK v1.0 status will be a matter of feature completeness rather than stability.

-At the minimum, decK needs thorough documentation, and complete compatibility with Kong's native declarative format.

-This is one of the top priorities as of November 2019.

-#### Kong already has built-in declarative configuration, do I still need decK?
+### Kong already has built-in declarative configuration, do I still need decK?

 Kong has an official declarative configuration format.